Not looking for a doula but have questions about your birth plan?

 As a parent myself, I truly did not understand the value of birth plans when I had my children.
 I thought I could just figure it out at the moment, and did not 'get' that I was able to decline or ask for more time when interventions and choices came up.
 I was unaware that some providers, most definitely not all, but some, had their own agendas and thoughts about how the birth of my baby should play out.
 Because of this, I didn't create any plans, preferences, or intentions.
 While both of my children and I emerged from our births healthy, they absolutely felt guided by others and not by my husband and myself.

-I understand that you have so many things to think about, so many decisions to make, and the last thing you want to do is sit down and make big choices for you and your baby without truly understanding them.
+I understand that you have so many things to think about, and so many decisions to make, and the last thing you want to do is sit down and make big choices for yourself and your baby without truly understanding them.
 My birth plan guidance will make this process simple so you can go back to connecting with your baby before they arrive.

 What birth plan guidance includes: